hidran/influxdb-php-sdk/README.md

 ### Create your client with the factory method

-Effectively the client creation is not so simple, for that reason you can you the factory method provided with the library.
+Effectively the client creation is not so simple, for that reason, you can use the factory method provided with the library.

 ```php
 $options = [